The64thGamer/cheeseepedia/content/wiki/Standard Showtape Page.md

 ##[https://en.wikipedia.org/wiki/Lucille_(Little_Richard_song) _Song or Skit Name_]
 ##[https://en.wikipedia.org/wiki/Swingin%27_(John_Anderson_song) _Song or Skit Name_]
 ##[https://en.wikipedia.org/wiki/Lucille_(Little_Richard_song) _Song or Skit Name_]
-## Lives:##
+##Lives:##
 Due to live shows not being ordered in newer discs the same way as normal segments, they are listed separately.
 Keep in mind that older live shows came on a separate showtape than the main disc, so this is only for live show included inside the showtape.
-Live shows should link to actual live show pages listed on [\2](\1).
+Live shows should link to actual live show pages listed on .

 * Live Show Name
 * Live Show Name
 * Live Show Name
 * Live Show Name

 ## Showtape Scans / Images: ##
 This is a section that should show any images or scans available of the showtape media.
 This is across all formats of the tape, and if the quality is too low, provide multiple pictures if possible.<gallery>
 Country Helen Reel Front.jpg|Reel Front Scan
 Country Helen Reel Back.jpg|Reel Back Scan